Koszul duality for operadic categories: The dual dg operad and Koszulity

 \begin{definition} A quadratic Markl $\ttO$-operad $\Markl$ is {\em Koszul\/} if the canonical map~\eqref{Jarce_prijede_M1_a_bude_do_soboty.} is a~component-wise homology isomorphism. \end{definition}

-\begin{remark} In the `classical' operad theory one proves that a quadratic operad is Koszul if and only if its Koszul dual is Koszul~\cite[Proposition~4.1.4]{ginzburg-kapranov:DMJ94}.
+\begin{remark} In the ``classical'' operad theory one proves that a quadratic operad is Koszul if and only if its Koszul dual is Koszul~\cite[Proposition~4.1.4]{ginzburg-kapranov:DMJ94}.
 We believe the same is true also in our setup, but postpone the proof for future work. \end{remark}

 In the rest of this section we establish the Koszulity of some of the binary quadratic operads introduced in Sections~\ref{zitra_budu_pit_na_zal}--\ref{Ta_moje_lenost_je_strasna.}.
-Namely, we prove the Koszulity of the operad $\term_\ggGrc$ whose algebras are modular operads, of the operad $\termCGr$ governing cyclic operads, of the operad $\termRTre$ governing ordinary Markl operads and of the operad $\Wheterm$ describing wheeled properads.
-The Koszulity of the operad $\Pterm$ for permutads was already established \hbox{in~\cite[Corollary~49]{markl:perm}.}
+Namely, we prove the Koszulity of the operad $\term_\ggGrc$ whose algebras are modular operads, of the operad $\termCGr$ whose algebras are cyclic operads, of the operad $\termRTre$ whose algebras are ordinary Markl operads and of the operad $\Wheterm$ whose algebras are wheeled properads.
+The Koszulity of the operad $\Pterm$ whose algebras are permutads was already established \hbox{in~\cite[Corollary~49]{markl:perm}.}

 \begin{theorem} The binary quadratic operads $\term_\ggGrc$, $\termCGr$, $\termRTre$ and $\Wheterm$ are Koszul. \end{theorem}